Parts of Athletic & Sports Shoes – Nomenclatures in English.

 18 – Upper Lining = literally all backing (lining) materials used to cover, protect, enhance the design or performance, pad, etc. of the reverse side of upper (inside out) of Upper.

-19 – Collar Lining = several pieces or parts may form part of the shoe collar.
+19 – Collar Lining = several pieces or parts that may form part of the shoe collar.
 In addition, it depends on the type of shoes to say where the collar starts and ends.
 In the case of sports shoes, we can say that, just like a necklace, that is around a person’s neck, that the shoe’s collar, is the part that is around the user’s heel and/or shin.
 So, naturally, the Collar Lining, as well as the Upper Lining, is all backing (lining) materials used to cover, protect, enhance the design or performance, pad, etc. of the reverse side of the upper (inside out) of Upper.

 Additional Information = as we are talking about the type of Linings, we can also have Innersole Lining and Sock Lining.